U.S. Department of Labor

 Table of Contents

-The key to a safe and healthful work environment is a comprehensive injury and illness prevention program.
+A safe workplace is sound business.
+The key to a healthful workplace is a safety and health program.

 How Can OSHA Help?